sggjon5/DroneBuild-Quad/docs/04-esc.md

 - The ordering of when you plug things in/power things on/click buttons in their software is very important, follow the video carefully.
 - The software for the DATA LINK V2 can be downloaded from [here](https://uav-en.tmotor.com/2018/alpha_0502/158.html)

-## Installing the ESCs onto the frame
+## Installing the ESCs

 This process is covered in relative detail in the video on the frame build page but realistically you have two main options:

 - Install under the motor mounts
 - Install within the main body of the drone

 Within my setup, despite their larger size I chose to install them them under the motor mounts.
 Because of this, the power cables on each ESC required extending.

-I have attached some photos of the process below.
+### Extending ESC power cables
+As described above, the length of the preinstalled wires on the ESC were not long enugh to reach from where they were to be installed to the centre of the frame where the soldering points are on the PDB.
+They therefore were extended by a short length (shown in the photos) using the 14AWG silicon wire.

 ![Alpha 60A 6S ESC](https://github.com/user-attachments/assets/c321ce5a-fd99-48ae-b6d9-d642c0dee31f)